 Yeah, exactly.
 And that's exactly where you want to be feeling it.
 Yeah.
-And I think sort of fitness stuff in the past has been so obsessed with doing strong glute work.
+And that's, and I think, you know, sort of fitness stuffs in the past has been so obsessed with sort of, you know, doing strong glute work.
 And actually, if you can be more subtle about it, you can get much more sort of targeted into those the hips on the knees to support everything.

 And how about you, Veronica?
 I mean, you've been doing work with Karen for quite a while, haven't you?
-And how's it helped you?
+And how's it how's it helped you?

 It's given me more strength.
 It's given me more strength in the back.

-But normally, dare I say it for people of our age, strength isn't the important thing, is it?
+But normally, dare I say it for people of our age, Strength isn't the important thing, is it?

-It's mobility.
+It's my ability.
 I'm over 70.
 And I'm surprised now that I can do what I do now in class.
-So what I couldn't do two years ago.

-And in terms of normal daily activities, has that helped as well?
+So what I couldn't do two years ago, in terms of normal daily activities, has that helped as well?
 Yes.
-With the balance, I don't fall over as much.
+With the balance, yeah, I don't fall over as much.
 But then perhaps I don't drink.

-She's too busy in class, hasn't got time to drink.
+Too busy in class hasn't got time to drink.

-Sorry, over to you again, Karen.
+Sorry, over to see you again.